Phase I of system launching April 2018!

 The system will be funded primarily through a combination of sponsorship and membership subscriptions or user fees.
 Sponsorship is available at a number of levels and provides many great opportunities.
-View our business plan and how bikeshare benefits business.
+View our business plan and how bikeshare benefits business and cities.

 - Drive brand awareness coupled with direct customer engagement and acquisition